-- 1. A preliminary examination of a course in the post-propaedeutic phase can be taken if all course of the propaedeutic phase of the bachelor's program have either been successfully completed or one has been exempted from taking one or more courses. - 2 As far as specific entry demands for taking a course are requested, these will be mentioned in the Electronic Guide (ESG). - 3.
+- 1. A preliminary examination of a course in the post-propaedeutic phase can be taken if all course of the propaedeutic phase of the bachelor's program have either been successfully completed or one has been exempted from taking one or more courses. - 2 As far as specific entry demands for taking a course are requested, these will be mentioned in the Electronic Study Guide (ESG). - 3.
 Notwithstanding paragraph 1 of this article a student shall be admitted to preliminary examinations of the post-propaedeutic phase of the bachelor's program if at least 42 ECTS credits of the propaedeutic phase have been obtained and if the entry demands of the course(s) in question have been met. - 4.
 The course Testimonium Wiskunde (Mathematics certificate) must be successfully completed by regular bachelor's students in order to be able to conclude the course MTO-A. If one has not successfully completed the course Testimonium Wiskunde, nor has one been exempted from taking this course, and for this reason one cannot conclude MTO-A, one will not be admitted to any preliminary examinations of the post-propaedeutic phase of the bachelor's program. - 5.
 The bachelor's program shall be concluded with a bachelor's thesis.
 This thesis has a study load of 12 ECTS credits. - 6.
 In order to be admissible to the bachelor's thesis students have to have completed successfully all courses of the propaedeutic phase and 60% of the study load of the second year and of the first two study units of the third year together. - 7.
-For the students of the 2012-2013 cohort and earlier, the bachelor also culminating in a thesis with a study load of 12 ECTS credits.
-Students from cohort 2012-2013 or earlier in order to be eligible for admission to the bachelor thesis need to have successfully completed at least all the subjects of the propaedeutic phase and 60% of the workload of the second year and the first and second block of the third year of the bachelor together - 8.
-If extraordinary circumstances have occurred the examining board can make exemptions to the regulation of paragraph 3,4,5,6 and 7 of this article.
+Students of cohort 2012-2013 or earlier in order to be eligible for admission to the bachelor thesis need to have successfully completed at least all the subjects of the propaedeutic phase and 60% of the workload of the second year and the first and second block of the third year of the bachelor together - 8.
+If extraordinary circumstances have occurred the examination board can make exemptions to the regulation of paragraph 3 through 7 of this article.